-The former head of GCHQ has launched a defence of end-to-end encryption in his first interview since leaving the agency.
+The former head of GCHQ has launched a robust defence of end-to-end encryption in his first interview since leaving the agency.

-Following recent terror attacks, Theresa May claimed tech firms offer terrorists a place to hide – but Hannigan said the solution isn’t to water down encryption in apps like WhatsApp.
+Following recent terror attacks, Theresa May has claimed tech firms offer terrorists a place to hide – but Hannigan said the solution isn’t to water down encryption in apps like WhatsApp.

 “I don’t advocate building in backdoors,” he said.
 “It’s not a good idea to weaken security for everybody in order to tackle a minority.”